Visuals have a huge impact on your brand and website

 How do I take better photos with my phone camera?

-While this is not a course about photography I don't think that taking good photos should be too difficult, either, especially nowadays when phone-camera technology has advanced beyond our imagination and you can take excellent photos with your phone and, if you like, edit them with any of the amazing apps that are available out there.
+Taking good photos should not be too difficult, either, especially nowadays when phone-camera technology has advanced beyond our imagination and you can take excellent photos with your phone and, if you like, edit them with any of the amazing apps that are available out there.
 In this spirit I just want to share some of my favorite apps and a couple of links to articles or courses that can help you take better photos with your phone.